First published on this website in June 2011 and last updated in April 2021

 Here is the link to this item: TN60 - Administrator types.pdf

-These notes were updated in April 2019 with minor amendments to the text.
+These notes were updated in April 2021 with some formatting amendments to the text.